sishenyihuba/WechatSheetAlertDemo/README.md

 We welcome any contributions.
 If u have any issue ,please let me know.

 ## License
-Hero is available under the MIT license.
+Wechatsheet is available under the MIT license.
 See the LICENSE file for more info.